jasalinasjr/ctrlesc.xyz/_posts/2025-7-12-booomerang.md

 categories: updates
 ---

-life has a weird way of kicking you in the teeth when you least expect it. and sometimes, weird shit just seems to be the only thing on the menu.
+life has a weird way of kicking you in the teeth when you least expect it... and sometimes, weird shit just seems to be the only thing on the menu.

 ### // awakened state >